General Information

 - Also, the GLLBOD values parity conditions between teams in the same Division and therefore utilizes a player evaluation and draft process to assess the relative abilities of players within the Majors & Minors Divisions.

-- Does my player need previous experience to play in Golden Little League?
+- Does my player need previous baseball experience to play in Golden Little League?

 - No, GLL accepts players of all abilities and experience levels.